Multimodal Pretraining Unmasked: A Meta-Analysis and a Unified Framework of Vision-and-Language BERTs: Experimental Setup

 \paragraph{\volta} In order to facilitate research and development of \vl pretraining, we release \volta (\textbf{V}isi\textbf{ol}inguistic \textbf{T}ransformer \textbf{a}rchitectures), an implementation of our unified framework in PyTorch~\citep{NEURIPS2019_9015}.
 Our code is built on top of the \vilbertmt repository,\footnote{\url{https://github.com/facebookresearch/vilbert-multi-task/}.} based on PyTorch-Transformers, due to its support to a wide range of \vl tasks.
 We stress that it is important, for this study, to have a unified implementation that allows us to remove possible confounds due to implementation details and effectively measure differences given by the proposed architectures.

 \paragraph{Implementation details} \vl \berts typically extract image features using a Faster R-CNN~\citep{NIPS2015_5638} trained on the Visual Genome dataset~(VG;~\citealt{krishna2017visual}), either with a ResNet-$101$~\citep{he2016deep} or a ResNeXT-$152$ backbone~\citep{xie2017aggregated}.
 The number of features varies from $10$ to $100$.
 Our models are trained with $36$ regions of interest extracted by a Faster R-CNN with a ResNet-$101$ backbone~\citep{DBLP:conf/cvpr/00010BT0GZ18}.
-Following the literature, the models are suitably initialized with \bert's parameters.\footnote{Only \citet{tan-bansal-2019-lxmert} reported slightly better performance when pretraining from scratch but they relied on large corpora of in-domain, human-annotated data.} We train all models on $4$ NVIDIA P$100$ GPUs.
+Each model is initialized with the parameters of \bert, following the approaches described in the original papers.\footnote{Only \citet{tan-bansal-2019-lxmert} reported slightly better performance when pretraining from scratch but they relied on large corpora of in-domain, human-annotated data.} Randomly initialized weights are initialized following the standard approach in PyTorch-Transformers (on which these models built on): fully-connected and embedding layers are initialized from a normal distribution with mean $0.0$ and standard deviation $0.02$, bias vectors are initially set to $0.0$, and the Layer Normalization weight vector to $1.0$.
+We train all models on $4$ NVIDIA P$100$ GPUs and rely on gradient accumulation to obtain larger batches when needed.
 The parameter sets giving the best validation performance based on the pretraining objective are used for downstream tasks.

 \paragraph{Pretraining} As discussed in \cref{sec:distinctions}, \vl \berts have been pretrained on datasets of varying size and type.\footnote{\vlbert also adds text-only data to avoid overfitting on short and simple sentences typical of \vl datasets.} In this paper, we pretrain all of our models on the Conceptual Captions dataset (CC;~\citealt{sharma-etal-2018-conceptual}), which consists of $3.3\text{M}$ images with weakly-associated captions automatically collected from billions of web pages.
 This stands in contrast to other datasets, e.g. COCO~\citep{10.1007/978-3-319-10602-1_48} or VQA~\citep{VQA}, where the images are strongly-associated with crowdsourced captions or question--answer pairs.
 The Conceptual Captions dataset is a good candidate for learning generic multimodal representations because of its size, that it was scraped from the Web, and that it has a broad coverage of subject matter.\footnote{We also expect this type of dataset will be easier to collect for low-resource languages in the future.} Note that due to broken links, and a subsequent pruning phase, where images also found in the test sets of common \vl tasks\footnote{The datasets listed in \cref{tab:tasks}, Visual 7W~\citep{7780909}, RefCOCO~\citep{kazemzadeh-etal-2014-referitgame}, GuessWhat~\citep{Vries_2017_CVPR} and VCR~\citep{zellers2019vcr}.} are removed, we pretrain all our models on $2.77\text{M}$ image--caption pairs from Conceptual Captions.